AntonKrug/nucleo64-f411re-ssd1331-voxel/README.md

     - now we do y + (x * HEIGHT), which can be simplied into a shift operation << HEIGHT_BITS because the HEIGHT is power of 2 (64), while WIDTH was not (96)
     - and because the x << HEIGHT_BITS is power of 2 then instead of addition just binary OR can be used (depending on the arch this might have the same performance)

-- Horizontal incerement screen (Debug 43507ms - 43580ms)
+- Horizontal increment screen (Debug 43507ms - 43580ms)